ucsb-cs56-webapps/ucsb-cs56--gogaocho/README.md

 ```

-4.Create and set up new service account on [GCP Console](https://console.cloud.google.com/)
+5. Create and set up new service account on [GCP Console](https://console.cloud.google.com/)
 Use the same email address that you used for creating the new project on the Firebase.
 You should be able to find the exsiting project.

 * open **IAM & Admin** page in the GCP Console, select your porject.